 Objectives: Broad objectives of this proposed regulatory action are to:

-- Incorporate labeling guidelines based upon those from the AAFCO OP to increase consistency for producers and consumers. - Incorporate by reference the Labeling Guide to increase clarity for producers and California consumers. - Clarify ambiguous language in the existing regulations. - · Clarify licensing fees for producers.
+- Incorporate labeling language based upon guidelines from the AAFCO OP to increase consistency for producers and consumers. - Clarify ambiguous language in the existing regulations. - Clarify licensing fees for producers.

 Benefits: Anticipated benefits from this proposed regulatory action are: